What Is a Lisfranc Injury?

 The midfoot area is comprised of joints and ligaments.
 Specialized ligaments hold the bones in this area together like puzzle pieces to maintain the arch of the foot.
-When the ligaments, joints or bones in this area are injured, they may shift out of place, making the arch unstable.
+When the ligaments, joints, or bones in this area are injured, they may shift out of place, making the arch unstable.

 The diagnosis of a Lisfranc injury is made based on what happened at the time of injury, your symptoms, and an examination of the foot and ankle that compares the injured foot to your uninjured foot.
-Your foot and ankle orthopaedic specialist will examine the middle part of your foot to identify the location of pain and perform tests to check the stability of this area.
+Your foot and ankle orthopaedic surgeon will examine the middle part of your foot to identify the location of pain and perform tests to check the stability of this area.
 X-rays may show broken or shifted bones in the middle of the foot.
 Sometimes X-rays will be taken while you are standing in order to better identify the shifting of bones in the foot.
 An MRI scan may be helpful to see if the ligaments in the foot are damaged.
 A CT scan can help determine the extent of the bone injury and is useful when planning surgery if needed.

 If the ligaments and the bones in the middle of the foot are not severely injured, and bones are not shifted out of their normal positions, non-surgical treatment can be successful.
 A cast or CAM boot may be needed for at least six weeks in order for the ligament and/or bone to heal.
-Your foot and ankle orthopaedic specialist will follow up regularly with X-rays to make sure the bones maintain their good position during the recovery.
+Your foot and ankle orthopaedic surgeon will follow up regularly with X-rays to make sure the bones maintain their good position during the recovery.

 If the bones or ligaments are injured in a way that causes them to shift out of their normal positions, Lisfranc surgery may be necessary to restore the anatomy of the foot.
 Surgery may involve the placement of plates and screws that may need to be removed later, once the bones and ligaments have healed.

 Recovery from Lisfranc surgery depends on the severity of the injury.
 Most patients will be in a non-weightbearing cast for six weeks, followed by six weeks in a walking boot.
 Physical therapy may be needed to strengthen the foot and ankle and help regain walking ability.
-Return to maximal function, running and sports can take up to one year.
+Return to maximal function, running, and sports can take up to one year.

 Risks and Complications

 Lisfranc injuries may cause arthritis and chronic pain in the middle of the foot.
 This may require additional treatment.
 With surgery, injury to the nerves and tendons may occur.
-Because of the swelling that often occurs with this injury, complications such as wound opening, infection and/or further swelling of the foot may occur after surgery.
+Because of the swelling that often occurs with this injury, complications such as wound opening, infection, and/or further swelling of the foot may occur after surgery.

 The outcome for Lisfranc injuries depends on their severity.
 Some patients will not be able to return to their pre-injury level of functioning or athletic activities even with well-performed treatment.
 The cartilage joint surfaces commonly are injured and some patients may develop arthritis of the middle of the foot.
 It is also common for pain to continue in the joints after this injury.
 For some patients, surgery such a fusion of the joints may be necessary to relieve arthritis pain.